Gregz9/duplicate_detector/README.md

 ### Duplicate detector (command line python tool)
-This repo contains the code for a command line tool written in python3 and using only standard python libraries, which when provided with path to directory(-ies) will check for duplicate files within the directory, inlcuding subdirectories, and across directories, if provided with multiple paths.
+This repo contains the code for a command line tool written in python3 (using only standard python libraries), which when provided with path to directory(-ies) will check for duplicate files within the directory, inlcuding subdirectories, and across directories, if provided with multiple paths.
 It will then print information about the duplicates it has found, including the name of the files sharing the exact same content, and their respective hash-ids (generated using "sha256").
-It also writes the results to a file called "meta.json", in which you'll a dictionary conataining information about which duplicate files were found, and all the files that have been checked in the provided directories.
+It also writes the results to a file called "meta.json", in which you'll find a dictionary containing information about which duplicate files were found, and all the files that have been checked in the provided directories.

 **You can find manually created directories used for testing in *test/test_directoires/* folder**